RobTillaart/AD523X/README.md

   - store address 1 from value iso wiper position (AD5235)
   - store address 1 from value to write O1, O2    (AD5231) Page 8, datasheet

+Note: address should be 0..15 (code does not check).
 Note: the WP pin allows to write protect EEMEM
 Note: Writing to EEMEM can block up to **25 milliseconds**.
 More see page 14 datasheet.